sii-research/siiRL/docs/examples/embodied_srpo_example.rst

-Embodied GRPO Training
+Embodied SRPO Training
 ======================

 Introduction
 ------------

-This guide explains how to perform Embodied AI training using the GRPO algorithm with OpenVLA-oft models on tasks such as LIBERO.
+This guide explains how to perform Embodied AI training using the SRPO algorithm with OpenVLA-oft models on tasks such as LIBERO.
 Embodied AI training involves an agent interacting with an environment, where the rewards are often based on task success.

-This example demonstrates how to perform RL training on an `OpenVLA-oft-7B` model using the GRPO algorithm on the `libero_long` benchmark.
+This example demonstrates how to perform RL training on an `OpenVLA-oft-7B` model using the SRPO algorithm on the `libero_long` benchmark.

 Step 1: Prepare the Environment
 -------------------------------